banwarp/benton_epi/syndSurveillanceReadme.md

 ```
 This is not a simple formula, and it gets more complicated, because many sets of parameters can generate logs of non-positive values.

 These are degenerate and boundary cases that must be handled.
 For example, `k > n` is a degenerate case and `k = 0` is a boundary case.
-Therefore the first half of the function is just for handling those cases:
+Therefore the first part of the function is just for handling those cases:
 ```
 syndExact <- function(n,    # population
                       k,    # sample size